tkterris/rhdg-ocp-demo/README.md

-# Data Grid Operator Demo
+# Data Grid on OCP Demo

-This project demonstrates some core functionality of the Red Hat Data Grid operator in OpenShift.
+This project demonstrates some core functionality of Red Hat Data Grid in OpenShift.

 ## Overview